How to Apply to Kindergarten

 When do I need to register my child for kindergarten?

 To enroll in a public neighborhood school, families must visit your local neighborhood school and register your child at least two weeks prior to the start of the school year.
-Kindergarten Registration for the 2018-19 school year will open January 16, 2018 and end May 31, 2018.
-Check this article frequently for updates on specific dates.
+Kindergarten Registration for the 2019-20 school year will open January 22, 2019 and end May 30, 2019.
 Visit the School District of Philadelphia’s Office of Early Childhood Education to learn more details about policies and procedures.

 Please be aware that slots can fill up quickly.
 To make sure your child has a space at your neighborhood school, register as early as possible.
 If your neighborhood school has reached registration capacity, then your child will be reassigned to the next closest district school that has available space.

 To apply for a public charter, private independent or private religious school, families must check individual schools’ application deadlines.
-Most charter school deadlines are in January through March.
-Frequently check the 2018-2019 charter school deadlines for updates.
-Review 2017-18 charter school deadlines here.
+Most charter school deadlines are on January 28th, but others may extend through March.
 The registration/enrollment process for charter schools occurs once a child has been accepted into the kindergarten program.

 What’s the difference between applying and registering for a school?

 For your zoned public neighborhood school, there is no application.
 Simply go to the school and register in person.
 If you wish to send your child to another public district school, you must fill out an application (found on the School District of Philadelphia’s website).
 You will be notified if your child has been accepted.
-Please note, the deadline for transfer applications for the 2018-19 school year is November 13, 2017.
+Please note, the deadline for transfer applications for the 2019-20 school year closed on November 2, 2018.

 For all other schools, a parent must first submit an application.
 You will begin the registration process if your child has been accepted into the kindergarten program.